jperezllorente/Project1-Juego/README.md

 ### Conclusions:

-- This game offer two game modes, one that allows us to be the player and another that allows to be spectators.
+- This game offers two game modes, one that allows us to be the player and another that allows to be spectators.
 - The number to be guessed is randomly chosen in order to offer a better experience
 - There are three dificulty levels that set tha range between which the number can be guessed
 - The player enters the number he believes are the answer, while the computer chosses randomly with a range that closes with each guess so that it  resembles the actions of a person.